TheMaverickProgrammer/eTamagotchi/README.md

 # eTamagotchi
 ## Version

-### 1.4 - LATEST 3/30/2018
+### 1.4 - LATEST 4/3/2018
-* Monster format keeps up with last feeding time - will be used for hunger and 💩
+* Monster format keeps up with last feeding time - this affects hp and acts in place as hunger and 💩
 * Monsters have birthdays
 * Monsters can calculate age (in days old)
+* Added battle codes - shortened IPs which are easier to remember, type, and looks better

 ### 1.3
 * Android build now hosts and joins battles